 If anyone gets a so-called natural (hand value of 8 or 9), both players stand.
 For hand values below 5, the player has the option to draw a third card.
 He must draw a third card for hand value 0-4 and must stand on a hand value of 6-7.

 The banker always draws a third card for a hand value of 0-2.
 He will or won’t draw a third card depending on the player’s hand value and third card.
-The player can also bet on a tie.
-In this case, his wager is returned and the round starts once again.

 In Live Baccarat Squeeze, you get multiple cameras showing the action from different angles.
 The dealer squeezes the cards with the greatest total wager slowly, adding an element of suspense to the game.
 You also get a sneak peek of that particular card.